-The Compensation Committee currently consists of Mr. Hill, Mr. Dury and Dr. Yang, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
-The composition of the Compensation Committee underwent changes in 2009, with the appointment of a new Compensation Committee Chairman, Mr. Hill.
-The Compensation Committee met 6 times during 2009.
+The Compensation Committee currently consists of Mr. Lemos and Dr. Yang, each of whom is "independent" as such term is defined by the Nasdaq listing standards.
+Mr. Lemos is the chairman of the Compensation Committee.
+The Compensation Committee met five times during 2007.